noahpolimon/reiter/README.md

 - Consumes the iterator and returns the last value of the iterator.

 `.enumerate()`
-- Makes the iterator yield enumerated values in the form of `struct { usize, Item }` tuples.
+- Creates an iterator that yields enumerated values in the form of `struct { usize, I.Item }` tuples.

 `.filter(predicate)`
-- Makes the iterator yield only values for which the predicate is true.
+- Creates an iterator that yields only values for which the predicate is true.

 `.filterMap(type, func)`
 - Filters and maps values for which `func` does not return `null`